TheRoadSouth/lizchang/README.md

 # lizchang

-This is a simple Node.js / MongoDB app that powers my [wife's design portfolio](http://lizchangdesign.com).
+This is a simple Node.js / MongoDB app that powers my wife's [design portfolio](http://lizchangdesign.com).
 There are different ways to set this up.
 You could run it off of the `data.json` file directly, or you could set it up to use MongoDB.
 I've done the latter, so I will run through the basics of how to do that here.

-### Server Setup
+## Server Setup

+### Basics

 The site runs on two Digital Ocean linux droplets.
 The first server is for the application itself, and the second is for the Mongo database.
 Detailed setup for Ubuntu servers at Digital Ocean is covered on their site, but the general idea is: